 Play with lift, flight, gravity, weight, and more!
 Learn about the movement of air while testing your object's "flyability" in the wind tunnel!

-Crawl your way from the Tree house to the Music Mezzanine and back through the rope mesh Sky Crawl high above the first floor exhibit area.
+Crawl your way from the Adventures Tree House to the Music Mezzanine and back through the rope mesh Sky Crawl high above the first floor exhibit area.
 If there is a longer Sky Crawl in the United States, we haven’t found it yet!
 This, like all the museum activities, is “grown-up safe” so parents can enjoy it too!

 Whom-pa-ma-WHAT?
 That’s right, a Whompamaphone.
 Play your favorite tune on this PVC pipe organ.
 Learn how the length of the pipes affect their pitch.
 The longest pipe (for the lowest note) is over 15 feet long yet the exhibit resides in our Music Mezzanine which has a 6 1/2 foot ceiling.
 Sounds Like Fun Let the little musicians create their own tunes in the music room.